czaszkaj/PlannerBot/README.md

 # PlannerBot
 Discord bot for planning

-Simple bot to use in discor for easy planning without spam messages
+Simple bot to use in discord for easy planning